8base/Documentation/docs/frontend/app-components-other-components-breadcrumbs.md

 ---
 id: 'app-components-other-components-breadcrumbs'
 sidebar_label: 'Breadcrumbs'
+redirect_from: '/frontend/app-components/other-components/breadcrumbs'
-slug: '/frontend/app-components/other-components/breadcrumbs'
+slug: '/projects/frontend/app-components/other-components/breadcrumbs'
 ---

 # Breadcrumbs

-The *Breadcrumbs* component displays a list of links that help the user visualize a page's location within the structure of a website and allows navigation to any page within the list.
-The component uses either *Typography* or *[Link](./app-components-other-components-link)* components to create the location list.
+The _Breadcrumbs_ component displays a list of links that help the user visualize a page's location within the structure of a website and allows navigation to any page within the list.
+The component uses either _Typography_ or _[Link](./app-components-other-components-link)_ components to create the location list.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>